 Please enjoy our free resource for plain explanations of most health concerns.
 The Northeast Professional Home Care Knowldge Center is searchable, authoritatively sourced, constantly updated.

+Eye care is about keeping your eyes healthy through good daily habits, regular checkups, and treatment when needed.
 Your eyes are an important part of your health.
-Most people rely on their eyes to see and make sense of the world around them.
-But some eye diseases can lead to vision loss, so it is important to identify and treat eye diseases as early as possible.
-You should get your eyes checked as often as your health care provider recommends it, or if you have any new vision problems.
-And just as it is important to keep your body healthy, you also need to keep your eyes healthy.
+You rely on them every day to see and understand the world around you.
+Some eye diseases can lead to vision loss without early warning signs, so it's important to catch them as soon as possible.
+Get your eyes checked as often as your health care provider recommends, or if you notice new vision problems.
+Just like caring for the rest of your body, it's important to keep your eyes healthy.

-Eye Care TipsThere are things you can do to help keep your eyes healthy and make sure you are seeing your best:
+How can I keep my eyes healthy?There are many things you can do to protect your eyes and see your best:

-Everyone needs to have their eyesight tested to check for vision and eye problems.
-Children usually have vision screening in school or at their health care provider's office during a checkup.
+Everyone needs their eyesight tested to check for vision and eye problems.
+Children usually have vision screening, also called an eye test, in school or at their provider's office during a checkup.
+This is a brief test that mainly checks how well you can see things up close and far away.
 Adults may also get vision screenings during their checkups.
 But many adults need more than a vision screening.
 They need a comprehensive dilated eye exam.

 Getting comprehensive dilated eye exams is especially important because some eye diseases may not have warning signs.
 The exams are the only way to detect these diseases in their early stages, when they are easier to treat.

-The exam includes several tests:
+The eye exam includes several tests:

 If you have a refractive error and are going to need glasses or contacts, then you will also have a refraction test.
 When you have this test, you look through a device that has lenses of different strengths to help your eye care professional figure out which lenses will give you the clearest vision.

-At what age you should start getting these exams and how often you need them depends on many factors.
-They include your age, race, and overall health.
-For example, if you are African American, you are at higher risk of glaucoma and you need to start getting the exams earlier.
-If you have diabetes, you should get an exam every year.
-Check with your health care provider about if and when you need these exams.
+When should I start getting eye exams?How often you need eye exams depends on your age, race, risk factors, and overall health.
+For example, Black/African American adults are at higher risk for glaucoma and may need to start exams earlier.
+If you have diabetes, you should have an exam every year.
+Check with your provider about when you need these exams.

 What is fatty liver disease?